edenia/docs.edenia.com/docs/boilerplate.md

 "Front-end" refers to the user interface and in the context of a web application is the application that runs in the user's web browser.

-We use [React JS](https://docs.edenia.com/docs/tutorials/react-tutorial), a JavaScript library for building high-performance and component-based user interfaces that facilitates the development of user interfaces. complex user with predictable code and easy to debug.
+We use [React JS](/docs/tutorials/react-tutorial), a JavaScript library for building high-performance and component-based user interfaces that facilitates the development of user interfaces. complex user with predictable code and easy to debug.
+Learn more about our [developer tools](/docs/developer-tools) and [Material-UI guidelines](/docs/material-ui).

 ### Front-End Tech Stack